 • Subject specialist - Building on your knowledge of the subject range, this would be led by a specialist tutor with expertise in your subject/s, both in university and in your placement, and supported by a mentor.
 You may study and evaluate key theories and policies, analyse and model best practice, and develop the skills required for teaching the subject.
 This will be further developed in your placement with your school mentor.

 • Reflective teacher - Looking at what you're teaching in the classroom, thinking about why you do it, and reflecting on what works.
-This would include tutorials, group work and peer support to develop your experience in practice.
+This includes tutorials, group work and peer support to develop your experience in practice.

 • Research informed teacher - Learning from and participating in research linked to your specialism and teaching.